Last updated: June 5, 2023

 This prickly Asian fruit is more than just smelly.
 It leaves enough “mouth alcohol” behind that it can cause a positive breathalyzer result.
 In 2019 several officers in the Jiangsu Province of China refused to believe it could be possible.
 They tried the fruit themselves and then tested positive with a blood alcohol level of 0.016%—above the legal limit.

-Non-foods that can cause positive results
+Other substances can cause positive results

 The list includes: